VegaDeftwing/OpGuidesHugoSrc/content/Engineering/6-howwework.md

 To further make i3 reasonable to use you'll want a few more things:

 `picom` is a composite manager.
 This is used to allow application to have some transparency, prevent screen tearing, and do slight effects, like but a shadow behind windows.
+(You may also see this referred to as Compton, picom is the replacement for `Compton`)

 `lxappearance-gtk3` can be used to set the theme used by various graphical applications.
 I use [Sweet](https://www.gnome-look.org/p/1253385/) but there are nearly endless options